Centaur-class aircraft carrier: Bulwark

 Bulwark was ordered from Harland & Wolff on 12 July 1943, but deferred in early 1944.
 She was laid down on 10 May 1945, becoming the fourth ship of the class instead of Monmouth which Fairfield had been unable to start construction of in 1944.
 Work slowed after the war.
-The carrier commissioned on 29 October 1954, and was completed with an interim 5.5-degree angled flight deck on 4 November.
+The carrier was commissioned on 29 October 1954, and was completed with an interim 5.5-degree angled flight deck on 4 November.
 Bulwark served as a trials and training carrier in 1955 and 1956, replacing HMS Illustrious (87) which was laid up in December 1954 and sold for scrapping in November 1956.
 The carrier returned to operational status in August 1956 and participated in Operation Musketeer during the Suez Crisis in November.

-The 1957 defence policy review led to Bulwark being converted into a helicopter assault ship rather than being modernized for fixed-wing aircraft.
+The 1957 defence policy review led to Bulwark being converted into a helicopter assault ship rather than being modernised for fixed-wing aircraft.
 The initial conversion was done at Portsmouth Dockyard from January 1959 to January 1960, with another refit occurring in 1963 to match the more extensive conversion of Albion.
 In June 1968, she demonstrated - for the first time - the reinforcement of Norway by assault carriers during NATO Exercise Polar Express.

 The carrier was reduced to reserve in April 1976.
 In 1978, HMS Ark Royal (R09) was retired before the Invincible-class aircraft carriers entered service; Bulwark was refitted in 1977-1979 and returned to service on 23 February 1979 to fill the gap.
 The ship suffered a boiler room fire in March 1980; the damage was not fully repaired and her maximum speed was decreased.
 Another major fire, coupled with the ship's poor material state, led to her retirement six months earlier than planned; she decommissioned for the last time on 27 March 1981.
 The hull was used for demolitions training by the Royal Marines.
 A proposal to convert the hull into an aircraft maintenance carrier for the Falklands War was rejected due to her poor condition and insufficient equipment.
 Bulwark was sold for scrapping in 1984.